railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

 These three components can be installed on the same server or can be distributed onto separate computer servers, if performance considerations require it.

-If you choose to run only with GTK clients, you will not need the third component – the client-web server – at all.
-In this case, OpenERP's GTK client must be installed on the workstation of each OpenERP user in the company.

 ..
 Copyright © Open Object Press.
 All rights reserved.